 Q. What are the dates of the fellowship?

-The YLAI Fellowship will begin with pre-arrival virtual programming in August 2022.
-Fellows will travel to the U.S. for the in-person component of the fellowship from January – February 2023.
-Please note that if safe travel is not possible at the time of the YLAI Fellowship, the program will be conducted virtually.
+The YLAI Fellowship will begin with pre-arrival virtual programming in October 2023.
+Fellows will travel to the U.S. for the in-person component of the fellowship from March – April 2024.

 Q. I have a family and would like to bring them with me to the U.S. if I am selected.
 Is this allowed?